 The last thing you want on a low-carb diet is a hit of pure sugar with your supplement.

-So our number one requirement for a low-carb diet multivitamin – it must be sugar-free.
+So our number one requirement for a low-carb diet multivitamin – it must be sugar-free and zero-carb.

 Iron is an essential mineral.
 But too much iron can be harmful.
 Doctors advise caution when taking iron supplements.